VUEngine/Capitan-Sevilla-3D/readme.md

 For the full copyright and license information, please view the LICENSE file that was distributed with this source code.

-This program contains several placeholder music songs (assets/sounds/Songs) which were converted from MIDIs from other sources and thus are not subject to the MIT license.
+This program contains several placeholder music songs (in assets/sounds/Songs) which were converted from MIDIs from other sources and thus are not subject to the MIT license.